zenarvus/mandos/README.md

 #### {{GetNodeContent string}}
 - **Scope:** Both in markdown and solo templates.
-- **Description:** Get the raw markdown content of the given node, excluding the metadata.
+- **Description:** Get the raw markdown content of the given node, excluding the metadata and excluded lines.
 - **Return:** `string`
 - **Usage:** `{{GetNodeContent "/index.md"}}`